Why I Chose Pacific?

 SCOTT MACGREGOR, Class of 2006 -Idaho

 I chose Pacific University’s DPT program based on multiple factors.
 First, in the Northwest Pacific is very well known and the school has a tremendous reputation.
 More importantly I chose Pacific University because of the personal feel I got when visiting the campus.
 It is a friendly environment and you get the sense both the faculty and the current students care about you and they were very helpful answering any questions I had.
 The professors at Pacific University have all been published in numerous research articles, but their main focus now is teaching and preparing their students for the future.
 Students graduating from Pacific University have not had any difficulties getting a job, and the schools passing rate on the national exam is well above the national average.
-Now Pacific has both a brand new state-of-the-art Library and a brand new Health Professions Campus.
+Now Pacific has both a brand new state-of-the-art Library and a brand new Hillsboro Campus.

 KELSI COMPTON-GRIFFITH, Class of 2005 - Oregon